YoshaVEGITO/The-Entrapment-Problem-in-Arminian-Theology-A-Trinitarian-Crisis/README.md

 ---

-## The Prayer Test - Why Pray For Salvation?
+## The Prayer Test: The System Self-Refutes

 Theology is not merely an academic exercise—it is meant to be lived.
 What Christians actually pray reveals what they truly believe about God.
 If a theological system produces prayers that contradict its own premises, the system is incoherent.
 This is precisely the problem with Arminianism.
 When Arminians pray for the salvation of others, they instinctively pray as if Reformed theology is true—and that is the smoking gun.